 In the UK, the term Dual or Multiple Exceptionality (DME) is used to describe those who have one or more Special Educational Needs and also have high ability (which Potential Plus UK calls High Learning Potential or HLP).
 Potential Plus UK has produced this fact sheet to inform, support and advise teachers, professionals and parents/carers of DME children.
 Issues related to educating, parenting and supporting a child with DME are covered in this fact sheet.
 Treatments for specific special educational needs are covered in other Potential Plus UK Fact Sheets relating to particular diagnoses.

-Some children are not able to easily demonstrate their ability or potential in a traditional way within the classroom and this can lead to them being missed, making it highly likely that they will not have the opportunities they need to thrive and gain personal and educational fulfilment.
+This advice sheet is aimed at teachers in all school phases and gives guidance about how to identify dual or multiple exceptional learners (high potential learners with one or more special educational need).
+Some learners are not able to easily demonstrate their ability or potential in a traditional way within the classroom and this can lead to them being missed, making it highly likely that they will not have the opportunities they need to thrive and gain personal and educational fulfilment.
 Here we will look at various approaches that can be taken to ensure that these children do not fall through the net.